‘United Against Hate’ event’s guest speakers include former KKK leader and former white nationalist

 About Derek Barsaleau

 Barsaleau was a recruiter for the National Socialists of America, as well as a member of the National Alliance and World Church of the Creator; both very large white nationalist groups.
-However, after a life changing experience in the United States Army where he was saved by his “Black battle buddy,” a seed of doubt was planted, and he turned away from the lifestyle in 2004.
+He turned away from the lifestyle in 2004.

 He formed the Wisconsin Progressive Alliance in 2016 with the goal to create a hub that combats social injustice, corruption in politics and racism.
 Since 2018, Barsaleau has made himself available for conversations and debate that help make Fort Atkinson and Wisconsin a better place for all.